Mera Saaein: Plot

 Mera Saaein focuses on the life of a feudal lord, Malik Wajahat Ali whose incessant pursuit of a male heir has ruined the life of many women.
 While he possesses much influence over the lives of others, he finds himself still desperate for a son.

 Mera Saaein is the story of a traditional feudal lord and politician with insatiable desires of women, power and wealth.
 It is also a story of a non-resident Pakistani girl, Shazmeen who lived and studied in the UK, does not have any siblings but has a best friend Naina who she met in UK.
 Shazmeen married Wajahat when she is incorrectly inspired by his fake political agenda and sees an opportunity to accomplish her aspirations of bringing a positive change in society through Wajahat's political party.
 Because of Wajahat, through the course of the series, the two best friends Shazmeen and Naina are drifted apart and become hardcore enemies and rivals.

-Malik Wajahat, who has had 6 still births with his 1st wife Naima, and 5 daughters from two other secretive marriage is desperate for a son.
+Malik Wajahat, who has had 6 still births with his 1st wife Naima, and 5 daughters from two other secretive marriages, is desperate for a son.
 He has already divorced the secretive 2nd wife and has sent her and her three kids away.
 He makes the secretive 3rd wife go through an abortion, divorces her and sends her and the 2 daughters away when he finds out that the gender of the unborn child is a female.
-Now he is on hunt for a 4th wife and is simultaneously carrying out an affair with the maid Zeenat.
+Now he is on hunt for a 4th wife and is simultaneously carrying out an affair with the maid, Zeenat.

-When he meets the UK returned Shazmeen he is instantly attracted and tricks her into falling in love with him and breaking off her engagement to marry him.
+When he meets the UK returned Shazmeen, he is instantly attracted and tricks her into falling in love with him and breaking off her engagement to marry him.
 When the maid announces she is pregnant, Malik Wajahat forces her to go through an abortion and dumps her, but she remains obsessed for his affections.

 Over time, Shazmeen produces 3 daughters and discovers Malik Wajahat's past and true face and the marriage deteriorates.
-First wife Naima is poisoned and killed by jealous maid Zeenat, and Malik Wajahat murders Zeenat when he discovers her intentions to kill Shazmeen as well.
+First wife, Naima is poisoned and killed by the jealous maid Zeenat, and Malik Wajahat murders Zeenat when he discovers her intentions to kill Shazmeen as well.

 After he grows tired of Shazmeen and still has desire for a son (after abandoning 8 daughters, and forcing multiple abortions), his eyes fall on Shazmeen's best friend Naina, who needs shelter at their home in order to secure divorce from her abusive husband Farhad.

 To satisfy his desire, Malik Wajahat has Farhad murdered and tricks Naina into a secretive marriage.
 This drives the rivalry between Shazmeen and Naina when she discovers the secret marriage and the fact that Naina is pregnant with a boy.

 At the end, Shazmeen's ultimate revenge comes with convincing Naina to have an abortion to forever free herself from Malik Wajahat and sending Naina and her kids to US, poisoning and killing Malik Wajahat and telling him that the son he yearned for has been aborted and taking over his business, money, property and political party.